 Nanu, Nanu!
-(I originally thought it was Nanoo, Nanoo!)
-Who can forget this?
-The American sci-fi comedy was originally aired between 1978 and 1982, and starred Robin Williams as Mork (an alien from the planet Ork) and Pam Dawber as Mindy, Mork's human roommate.
+(I originally thought it was Nanoo, Nanoo!) - who can forget this?
+The American sci-fi comedy originally aired between 1978 and 1982, and starred Robin Williams as Mork (an alien from the planet Ork) and Pam Dawber as Mindy, Mork's human roommate.
 You can see the opening titles in the clip above.

 Mork actually made his first appearance in Happy Days in the episode My Favourite Orkan which was shown in season 5.

 Mork And Mindy ran for four seasons (95 episodes) and the story began with Mork landing on Earth in an egg-shaped craft, after being sent on a mission to observe the behaviour of the human race by his leader, Orson, who was voiced by Ralph James.